Abingdon Primary School

 - To report on school events in assemblies

-Led by Miss Woodward and Miss Nichols
+Led by Miss Woodward

 Eco councillors are volunteers who attend the eco council after school club.
 They undertake a range of projects to promote environmental awareness in school and the local community.
 These include working with the local council to tidy the local area and reduce litter; organise the collection of paper for recycling around school.
 Eco councillors come from Year 3 to Year 6.